 Geographic Concentration Risk.
-A natural or other disaster could occur in a country or geographic region in which the Fund invests, which could affect the economy or particular business operations of companies in that specific country or geographic region and adversely impact the Fund's investments in the affected region.
+The Fund may from time to time have a substantial amount of its assets invested in securities of issuers located in a single country or a limited number of countries.
+Adverse economic, political or social conditions in those countries may therefore have a significant negative impact on the Fund's investment performance.
+For example, a natural or other disaster could occur in a country or geographic region in which the Fund invests, which could affect the economy or particular business operations of companies in that specific country or geographic region and adversely impact the Fund's investments in the affected region.